List of dioceses of the Anglican Church of Canada

 Most dioceses are contained within a single civil province or territory.
-The four exceptions are the Arctic, Moosonee, Nova Scotia and Prince Edward Island, and Ottawa dioceses.
+The six exceptions are the Arctic, Mishamikoweesh, Moosonee, Nova Scotia and Prince Edward Island, Ottawa, and Rupert's Land dioceses.

 Each diocese has a bishop, four of whom are archbishops as metropolitans of their ecclesiastical province.
 Dioceses are self-governing entities, incorporated under the Corporations Act of the civil province or territory in which they are active.

 Diocesan synods generally meet annually and have responsibility for those aspects of church life which do not concern doctrine, discipline, or worship.
 These latter matters are the purview of the General Synod of the national church, which meets triennially and at other times delegates its powers to an elected body of clergy and laity, called the Council of General Synod, and to the Primate of the Anglican Church of Canada.

 Provinces

 The Anglican Church of Canada is divided into four ecclesiastical provinces, each under the jurisdiction of a provincial synod and a metropolitan archbishop.
 Originally the metropolitans were bishops of particular dioceses within the provinces.
 In 1893 the metropolitans were granted the title of "archbishop", and they are now elected from among the bishops of each province.